nekotopia.io

 Mar 2026

-Why is the monthly cost so high?
+Why does the infrastructure cost so much?

-What's the difference between nSolo and nColo?
+What's the difference between the NAT rung and the routed rung?

 Who controls Nekotopia?